How do we Process Life?

 Actions– Based on what we are feeling, we begin to make choices in our heart and take action.
 It is very difficult (though not impossible) to act contrary to our emotions.
 Most people struggle to rise above feelings.

-- Speak harshly when we are angry.
+- We speak harshly when we are angry.

 - Angry person